-12.9 Departmental Academic Counsellors
+12.9 Academic Advisors

-In order to ensure that students will receive academic advice properly throughout their studies and be provided with accurate information about programmes, academic regulations and procedures, Departments should designate at least one academic staff to be the Departmental Academic Counsellor.
+In order to ensure that students will receive academic advice properly throughout their studies and be provided with accurate information about programmes, academic regulations and procedures, Departments should designate the academic staff to be the Academic Advisor.

-The Departmental Academic Counsellors, as front-line advisors to students, are responsible for providing students with relevant and current information about curriculum and programme requirements, advising students of the suitable combination of subjects before subject registration in each semester, giving academic advice to students related to their studies, assisting students in solving problems encountered in their studies, and referring students to other helping resources for further information.
+The Academic Advisor, as front-line advisors to students, are responsible for providing students with relevant and current information about curriculum and programme requirements, advising students of the suitable combination of subjects before subject registration in each semester, giving academic advice to students related to their studies, assisting students in solving problems encountered in their studies, and referring students to other helping resources for further information.

-13. SUBJECT MANAGEMENT
+13. Subject Management